Fourth Brazilian Republic: Kubitschek, 1956–1961

 Kubitschek's presidency was marked by a time of political optimism.
-Campaigning on a platform of "fifty years of progress in five" he presented a plan of National Development that had 31 goals distributed in six large groups: energy, transport, food, base industries, education and the main goal: the construction of new capital city Brasilia.
-This plan sought to stimulate the diversification and expansion of the Brazilian economy, based on industrial expansion and closer integration of national territory.
-He promoted the development of the automobile industry, naval industry, heavy industry, and the construction of hydro-electric power stations.
-With the exception of the hydro-electric industry, Juscelino practically created an economy without state-owned companies.
+Campaigning on a platform of "fifty years [of progress] in five" he presented a plan of national development that had 31 goals distributed in six large groups: energy, transport, food, base industries, education and the main goal: the construction of new capital city Brasília.
+This plan sought to stimulate the diversification and expansion of the Brazilian economy, based on industrial growth and closer integration of the country's territory.
+Kubitschek promoted the development of the automobile industry, naval industry, heavy industry, and the construction of hydro-electric power plants.
+With the exception of the hydro-electric industry, Kubitschek practically created an economy without state-owned companies.

-Kubitschek sought to achieve this progress with the aid of foreign investment, which in turn would be given generous incentives, such as profit remittances, low taxes, privileges for the importation of machinery, and donations of land.
+Kubitschek sought to achieve this progress with the aid of foreign investment, which in turn would be given generous incentives, such as profit remittances, low taxes, privileges for the importation of machinery, and land donations.
 However, the exemption was made only if the foreign capital was associated with the national capital ("associated capital").
 This influx of foreign capital threatened domestic industry, which was unable to compete with efficiency and expertise of foreign companies.
-Domestic manufacturers, once the core base of support for economic nationalism, become managers or partners of the multinationals.
+Domestic manufacturers, once the core base of support for economic nationalism, become managers or partners of the multinational companies.
 The urban bourgeoisie — the original base of Vargas' coalition — had little use for Brazilian populism any more, having outgrown state planning phase.

 In 1958, Brazil won the 1958 FIFA World Cup.

 By the end of his term, the foreign debt had grown from 87 million dollars to 297 million dollars.
 The inflation and wealth inequality had grown larger, with the occurrence of rural-zone strikes that expanded to the urban areas.

 Quadros, 1961

-Jânio Quadros was elected president of Brazil by a landslide in 1960, running as the candidate of National Labor Party (PTN).
-When Quadros took office on January 31, 1961 it was the first time since Brazil became a republic in 1889 that an incumbent government peacefully transferred power to an elected member of the opposition.
+Jânio Quadros was elected president of Brazil by a landslide in 1960, running as the candidate of the National Labor Party (PTN).
+When Quadros took office, on 31 January 1961, it was the first time since Brazil became a republic in 1889 that an incumbent government peacefully transferred power to an elected member of the opposition.
 It was also the first time in 31 years that the presidency was not held by an heir to the legacy of Getúlio Vargas.

 Quadros laid the blame for the country's high rate of inflation on his predecessor, Juscelino Kubitschek.
 As president, Quadros outlawed gambling, banned women from wearing bikinis on the beach, and established relations with the Soviet Union and Cuba, trying to achieve a neutralist international policy.
 The re-establishment of relations with the Socialist Bloc in the middle of the Cold War cost him the support of the UDN in Congress, so he was left with no real power.